 Waste is something we discarded or rejected as useless, unwanted, or in excess from human and animal activities.
 Waste management is the biggest issue all around the world.
-People are always thinking of new products and services, technology, and fashion but they forget or less considered about the impacts to them and the environment.
-Some of the effects are global warming, acid rain, carbon footprint, natural disasters, and diseases.
+People are always thinking of new products and services, technology, and fashion but they forget or less considered the impacts on them and the environment.
+Some of the effects are global warming, acid rain, carbon footprint (check https://www.cooleffect.org/content/travel-offset for more information), natural disasters, and diseases.
 Waste is one of the main factors contributing to the above-mentioned impacts.
 Each and every one of us should be responsible as we are also generating waste.

 Do you ever think of yourself as a responsible person to keep your country and resources clean without waste?
 Most of the people are not.
 Let’s we think of this situation in Sri Lanka’s perspective.
 A place to place user wise different types of waste are generated.
 Wastes can be categorized as organic waste, plastic, metals, polythene, electronics, chemicals, hazardous waste etc.

 In rural areas, people are managing waste in a better way compared to city people.
 In homes they cook enough amounts, making compost or fertilizer with organic waste, reusing water for irrigation and agriculture, reusing polythene bags and plastic bottles, and putting food waste to pets.
 Burning polythene packets is not a good practice at all.
 But people are not aware that they are contributing to carbon emissions.
 In some areas, people are less aware to manage waste.